rolf0504/ai108b/hw5-scientific/1-complex/root.md

 \
 Second, do the factorization\
 fetch every 2 numbers and multiply into cons if they are equivalent\
-and the rest numbers which was not been fetched will be left in radical
+and the rest numbers was not been fetched will be left in radical
 ```py
 cons = 1
 rs = 1